MiroVaclavek/GettingAndCleaningDataAssignement/ReadMe.md

-## Getting and cleaning data assignement - Read me
+## Getting and cleaning data assignment - Read me

 This repo contains solution of a Coursera's Getting and cleaning data assignement.